 Remember, zero-click content dominates.
 Platforms penalize links.
 So capture leads where they are.

 Comment-to-DM strategies: “Comment ‘guide’ and I’ll DM you the playbook.”
 Simple.
 Effective.
-Builds engagement signals.
+Builds engagement signals and opens a conversational path.

 For those running comment-to-DM campaigns at scale, tools like comment to DM automation can handle the filtering and DM sending automatically.
 Just set your trigger keywords and let it run.